 It’s also time to talk to your vet about heartworm prevention, if your cat’s has lapsed.
 The mosquitoes that carry this dangerous blood parasite will become increasingly active as the year goes on.

 Finally, springtime holidays carry risks for cats.
 Easter lilies, when eaten, can cause fatal kidney failure.
 Easter grass can lead to life-threatening gastrointestinal obstruction from a syndrome known as linear foreign body.
-Cats residing in Jewish households also are at risk: If cats are anything like me as a child, the ones that attend Passover Seders are at risk of death by boredom and starvation before the meal is served.
+Cats residing in Jewish households also are at risk: If cats are anything like me as a child, the ones who attend Passover Seders are at risk of death by boredom and starvation before the meal is served.